nicolewhite/algebra.js/index.md

 ### <a name="expressions-evaluate"></a> Evaluate

 Evaluate expressions by substituting in fractions or integers for variables.
 Evaluating for only some of its variables returns an expression object.
-Evaluating an expression for all of its variables returns a reduced fraction object.
+Evaluating an expression for all of its variables returns a fraction object.

 ```js
 var expr = new Expression("x");